-- Anyone who can be claimed as a dependent on someone else's tax return cannot receive an economic impact payment. - People who do not have a valid Social Security Number or who are married to someone who does not have a valid Social Security Number cannot receive an economic impact payment. - Individuals who make more than \$75,000 per year cannot receive an economic impact payment (partial payments may be available to those making less than \$99,000 per year).
-The amounts are higher for people filing as heads of household and married couples filing joint returns.
+- Children and youth ages 16 and younger cannot receive an economic impact payment. - Youth and adults ages 17 and older, who are claimed as a dependent on someone else's tax return, cannot receive an economic impact payment. - People, who do not have a Social Security Number or are married to someone who does not have a Social Security Number, cannot receive an economic impact payment.